-DTT is a form of CAT and applies to discretionary trusts, and consists of an initial levy of 6% and an annual levy of 1%.
-The initial levy applies to discretionary trusts on the latest of the date on which the property becomes subject to the discretionary trust, the date of death of the settlor or the date of the youngest principal object attaining the age of 21.
-There is a refund of half the initial levy if the trust is wound up within five years of the initial levy.
+DTT is a form of CAT and applies to discretionary trusts and consists of an initial levy of 6% and an annual levy of 1%.
+The initial levy applies to discretionary trusts on the latest of the date on which the property becomes subject to the discretionary trust, the date of death of the settlor or the date of the youngest principal object attaining the age of twenty-one.
+There is a refund of half the initial levy if the trust is wound up within 5 years of the initial levy.

-Stamp Duty will also apply on the transfer of assets into a trust.
-The relevant Stamp Duty rates are referred to under question 3.3 above.
-There is no Stamp Duty on an appointment from the trust.
+Stamp duty will also apply on the transfer of assets into a trust.
+The relevant stamp duty rates are referred to at question 3.3 above.
+There is no stamp duty on an appointment from the trust.

 6.3 If trusts are recognised, how are trusts affected by succession and forced heirship rules in Ireland?